Murder of Dylan Groves: Aftermath

 Dylan's death would not be the only death of a child involving Scioto County Children's Services.
 In July 2020, Richard and Sonya Greene were charged with the murder of their 5-year-old granddaughter, Annabelle Greene.
 Annabelle and her two brothers, ages 7 and 3, were placed in Richard and Sonya's custody by Children's Services.
-Both grandparents pled guilty and were sentenced to life in prison without the possibility of parole.
+Both grandparents pleaded guilty and were sentenced to life in prison without the possibility of parole.

 In September 2021, two Scioto County Children's Services caseworkers, Lisa Thomas – who was involved in both the cases of Dylan Groves and Annabelle Greene, and Renee Ginn – who was involved in the case of Annabelle Greene, were indicted on charges of child endangerment.

 In August 2021, Ohio State Senator Terry Johnson introduced Ohio Senate Bill 216, also known as Dylan's Law, a bill aimed to protect children born exposed to illegal drugs.
 The bill required parents of children born in such conditions to have to attend courses on treating drug-addicted children, as well as rehabilitation programs before reunification.
 After reunification, parents would be required to have regular contact with Children's Services caseworkers, and regularly be given drug and alcohol tests.
 The bill was sponsored by Republican State Senators Andrew Brenner and Jerry Cirino.
-The bill died in the senate committee.
+The bill died in the Senate committee.